JensRantil/rewind/README.rst

 =======

-Have you ever been nervous of all those DBMSs schema changes when you are deploying your applications? they are gonna take too long, or break backward compatibility?
+Have you ever been nervous of all those DBMSs schema changes when you are deploying your applications?
+They are gonna take too long, or break backward compatibility?
 Have you ever thought "Crap, I wish I had stored that information since earlier"?
 Have you ever felt your writing patterns and your reading patterns differ a lot, making things harder to